api-platform/docs/core/content-negotiation.md

 The API system has built-in [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) capabilities.

 By default, only the [JSON-LD](https://json-ld.org) and JSON formats are enabled.
-However API Platform Core supports many more formats and can be extended.
+However API Platform supports many more formats and can be extended.

 The framework natively supports JSON-LD (and Hydra), GraphQL, JSON:API, HAL, YAML, CSV, HTML (API docs), raw JSON and raw XML.
 Using the raw JSON or raw XML formats is discouraged, prefer using JSON-LD instead, which provides more feature and is as easy to use.